mohammadhoseinGhezelsofla/videoToLinkBot-A-Telegram-bot-is-written-by-Django-and-Telegram-bot-library/README.md

 <p>then extract this project content into your project directory, so the "bot" folder should be first folder in your directory, then v2link_bot and manage.py file.</p>
 <h3>2: Set webhook:</h3>
 <p>To receive updates from Telegram with Django, you need to set webhook.
 To know how to set it, refer to <a href="https://core.telegram.org/bots/webhooks" target="blank">Marvin's Marvellous Guide to All Things Webhook</a></p>
-<h3>3: Install the bot extention, configure it, and add it in created django project:</h3>
+<h3>3: Install the bot app, configure it, and add it in created django project:</h3>
 <p>By now you should have the bot folder in your django project folder.
 You need to set it up:</p>
 <p>Go to the bot folder and edit the "views.py" file and put your bot token instead of YOUR_BOT_TOKEN in line 7.</p>
 <p>Go to v2link_bot folder and open "settings.py" file and add bot to installed_apps:</p>